ArcaEge/day-progress/README.md

 ## Reporting bugs/feature requests

-Firstly, have look at [this](https://github.com/users/ArcaEge/projects/1/views/1) page to see if we're already working on it.
+Firstly, have look at [this](https://github.com/ArcaEge/day-progress/issues) page to see if it's already been reported.
 If not, please submit an issue [here](https://github.com/ArcaEge/day-progress/issues/new), we'll have a look at it soon™️.

 ## Screenshots